 Edmonds is located about 17 miles/30 minutes north of downtown Seattle.
 Free street parking in downtown Edmonds is limited to 3 hours.
 You can pay for parking in the U-Park lot south of the ferry terminal at Sunset & James.
 Downtown Edmonds is served by Community Transit buses. www.commtrans.org

 Beaches & parks: Edmonds beaches are protected zones – no souvenirs!
-Olympic Beach Visitor Station, located at the base of the fishing pier, is open, with naturalists and touch tanks on weekends from noon to 5 p.m., Memorial Day through Labor Day.
+Olympic Beach Visitor Station, located at the base of the fishing pier, is normally open, with naturalists and touch tanks on weekends from noon to 5 p.m., Memorial Day through Labor Day but it’s closed until 2022 due to COVID-19 concerns.
 Other Edmonds parks worth a visit: Stroll south past the boats to Marina Beach Park, with a wide beach, play structure, picnic tables and BBQs, and a waterfront dog park.
-Drive uphill to Yost Park for woodsy trails and an outdoor pool, open June 2 for the summer.
+Drive uphill to Yost Park for woodsy trails and an outdoor pool (check if it is open summer of 2021).
 In Kingston, the access path to sandy Brackett’s Landing North starts at the view deck on the east side of the ferry loading lanes.

 Edmonds Bookshop: A good assortment of books for grown-ups and kids.
 111 Fifth Ave S, Edmonds.